dump_modify dump-ID keyword values ...

 The precision keyword only applies to the dump xtc style.
 A specified value of N means that coordinates are stored to 1/N nanometer accuracy, e.g. for N = 1000, the coordinates are written to 1/1000 nanometer accuracy.

-The region keyword only applies to the dump custom and cfg and image styles.
-If specified, only atoms in the region will be written to the dump file or included in the image.
+The region keyword only applies to the dump custom, cfg, image, and movie styles.
+If specified, only atoms in the region will be written to the dump file or included in the image/movie.
 Only one region can be applied as a filter (the last one specified).
 See the region command for more details.
 Note that a region can be defined as the "inside" or "outside" of a geometric shape, and it can be the "union" or "intersection" of a series of simpler regions.